apache/couchdb/share/doc/src/intro/security.rst

   {"ok":true,"name":"jan","roles":[]}

 Hooray!
-You may wonder why so complex: need to retrieve user's document, add special field to him, post it back - where is one big button that changes the password without worry about document's content?
+You may wonder why so complex: need to retrieve user's document, add special field to it, post it back - where is one big button that changes the password without worry about document's content?
 Actually, :ref:`Futon
 <intro/futon>` has such at the right bottom corner if you have logged in -
 all implementation details are hidden from your sight.